Last-Minute-Wonders/Bach-to-the-Future/README.md

 Due to [pygame](https://www.pygame.org/news) being a less popular open source library than other game engines such as Unity, the library has not been keeping up with Python upgrades and OS upgrades over time.
 The last stable release was on 25 April 2019 and this version has various compatibility problems that affects our development.

-### Phantom Orbs
+### Phantom Orbs (with pygame <= 1.9.6)

-For reasons unknown, among songs of longer durations (which would normally imply a greater number of orbs), the visuals of the orbs would break down - orbs that aren't meant to appear would appear on top of other orbs. **Fortunately, this does not happen when pygame 2.0.0.dev10 is being used.** **The stable release is essential when one wishes to deploy the scripts as executables for various OSes.
-This issue is only pertinent to users who are running the executable version.**
+For reasons unknown, among songs of longer durations (which would normally imply a greater number of orbs), the visuals of the orbs would break down - orbs that aren't meant to appear would appear on top of other orbs. **Fortunately, this does not happen when pygame 2.0.0.dev10 is being used.**

+### Audio Issues (with certain Windows devices)

+On Orbitee Mingyi's computer, there were issues using python-vlc to play .wav and .flac files when an active Pygame window is open.
+Various attempts were made to fix this directly were unsuccessful we had to sidestep it by loading all available game tracks (the background and campaign audio uses mp3 which did not have this issue) before initialising the display.
+This worked perfectly (at the cost of unneeded RAM usage by preloading unnecessary audio assets) until the implementation of sandbox mode.
+Because we allow the user to upload his/her own MIDI file to play with, there is now no possible way to preload all possible tracks beforehand.
+This was solved by performing a re-initialisation of the game before after processing a MIDI file, similar to how the game automatically updates itself after changing an option.
+However, the audio error reappears in this case and all song tracks are muted, forcing him to manually close and reopen the game to play the newly generated MIDI file.

+## Other issues

 ### Fluidsynth.exe triggering anti-malware software